3 Tips for Keeping the Social In Social Media

 2. It’s All About Relationships

 Think of social networking the same way you think of networking offline.
 It’s all about relationships.
-People want to do business with people they know, and support the people they like.
-Make time on your social calendar for attending industry events.
-That will provide an opportunity to meet your followers one-on-one, reconnect with clients, meet new prospects, and deepen your relationships within your community.
+People want to do business with people they know and support those they like.
+Make time on your social calendar to attend industry events.
+That will allow you to meet your followers one-on-one, reconnect with clients, meet new prospects, and deepen your relationships within your community.
 The personal connections you make at these events will also help drive referrals to your social media channels and corporate website.

 Platforms like Eventbrite (see: others like Eventbrite) can help you find and share events to attend.
-Don’t stop there though.
-Let your community know where and when they can find you, by sharing this information on your website and in your blog.
+Don’t stop there, though.
+Let your community know where and when they can find you by sharing this information on your website and blog.

 3. Close the Circle

-Once you get back to the office, be sure to close the circle with all those great people you’ve met.
+Once you return to the office, close the circle with all those great people you’ve met.
 Let them know it was great to meet them and thank them for chatting with you.
 Also, take a moment to think about projects you can work on collaboratively.
-When you genuinely take an interest in what others in your online community have going on, they’ll be more inclined to check in and see what you’ve got going on as well.
+When you genuinely take an interest in what others in your online community have going on, they’ll be more inclined to check in and see what you’ve got going on.
 Real connections help you to feel more invested in people’s projects.

 Cement these relationships by meeting routinely.
-If you’re bound by geographic restrictions, pick up the phone (or use FaceTime, Zoom or Skype) and connect.
-Face-to-face connections are wonderful, but when that isn’t practical, hearing someone’s voice is the next best thing.
+If geographic restrictions bind you, pick up the phone (or use FaceTime, Zoom, or Skype) and connect.
+Face-to-face connections are wonderful, but hearing someone’s voice is the next best thing when that isn’t practical.

-Do you connect offline with the people you met online?
+Do you connect offline with the people you meet online?
 What’s one simple step you would add to help keep the social in social media?
 Let me know in the comments below.